codelion/LRMTokenEconomy/report/report.md

 ## Dataset

-  - To investigate token efficiency, a dataset was carefully curated with prompts the represent different workloads:
+To systematically evaluate token efficiency across different reasoning domains, we curated a dataset consisting of three categories:

     - *Knowledge questions*: These can be answered in one sentence from the models pre-training corpus and usually no reasoning is required.
     - *Math problems*: Most reasoning models are especially trained for math benchmarks, so they usually perform well on math problems.
-A subset of AIME problems was used.
-    - *Logic puzzles*: These are problems that require logical understanding and reasoning.
+    - *Logic puzzles*: logic puzzles requires both semantic understanding and logical reasoning.

-  - All prompts were selected to complete below 30000 tokens to avoid truncated responses.
+The questions were chosen to be solvable within the 30000 token limit to avoid truncated responses.

-## Model selection

-## Results
+## Findings

 ### Knowledge questions

 This part of the evaluation consists of 5 trivial knowledge questions that can be answered in one word and that do not require reasoning at all.
+E.g.

-> What is the capital of Australia?
+1) What is the capital of Australia?

-> How many days are there in February during a leap year?
+2) How many days are there in February during a leap year?

-All models were able to responds to these prompts correctly.
+All models were able to respond to these prompts correctly.
 The purpose of these questions is to probe for superfluous reasoning.
 Efficient models should be able to determine that no reasoning is required.

 <div align="center" id="fig3">
 <img src="./images/knowledge/token_composition_by_prompt_chart.png" alt="Figure 3: Average token composition by knowledge question prompt across all models" style="width: 70%;">